lisun85/MA_Agents/README.md

 python main.py
 ```

-The backend will be available at http://localhost:8080
+The backend will be available at http://localhost:8080 (or whichever port you configure via the PORT environment variable)

 ### Production Build